The New York High Line craze explained

 Now its New York successor has sparked a global craze for elevated rails-to-trails projects that seems unstoppable.

-The high line hype
+The High Line hype

-The Seoullo 7017, which opened earlier this year in the Korean capital, is the world's newest high line.
+The Seoullo 7017, which opened earlier this year in the Korean capital, is the world's newest High Line.

 Designed by Rotterdam-based architects MVRDV, its name is a portmanteau of 2017 and 1970, the latter being the year the mile-long stretch of overpass on which it stands originally opened.